Ensuring your media organisation evolves

 Responding to audience behaviour data will probably mean that a media business decides to introduce a digital first strategy.
 Digital first means that content is published on digital platforms before, or at the same time, as it’s published on traditional platforms.
-Please refer to the module on thi site about developing a digital first strategy.
+Please refer to the module on this site about developing a digital first strategy.

 But a digital first strategy needs to make business sense.
 There is no point in delivering to digital platforms if they are not being used by your target audience.

 And that is why you need to continually monitor how your target audience is accessing news so that you can adapt and change to ensure you are able to meet their information needs in the way they require.
-Otherwise you will probably lose that audience, and more alert media organisations that are monitoring changing audience behaviour might take your place.
+Otherwise you will probably lose that audience, and more aware and alert media organisations that are monitoring changing audience behaviour might take your place.

 If it makes sense to adopt a digital first strategy – and it probably will, then the decision will also involve changes in how news is produced and how decisions are made.